Gabriele Gast: After prison

 On her release she set about working on her personal story.
-She made contact with representatives of East German state power who had influenced her life, including Markus Wolf, "Karlicek" Schneider (the old HVA spy chief who had "recruited" her) and Großmann, whose betrayal had uncovered and ended her career as a double agent.
+She made contact with representatives of East German state power who had influenced her life, including Markus Wolf, "Karlicek" Schneider, and Großmann, whose betrayal had uncovered and ended her career as a double agent.
 She combined the resulting discussions and her own experiences into a volume entitled "Kundschafterin des Friedens" ("Scouts for Peace"), which was published in 1999.
 The title came from a phrase that Wolf had liked to use, when he referred to his network of overseas HVA informers.
 The book having been published, Gast moved on relatively quickly to the next chapter in her life, taking a job with an engineering firm.

-The changes which led to reunification did nothing to reclaim Gast for the political centre-right.
+The changes which led to reunification did nothing to reclaim Gast to the political centre-right.
 After her experiences of prison she has remained a communist, albeit a thoughtful one.
 She serves as deputy chair of the "Kundschafter des Friedens fordern Recht" initiative group.
 The group, founded in 1995, comprises people who served the German Democratic Republic intelligence services before 1989, and who reject the idea that they have any reason to be apologetic for their contributions: